W427697/Discord-/MIGRATION.md

 At least in build mode, `builder-vite` now supports the `--webpack-stats-json` flag and will output `preview-stats.json`.

 This means https://github.com/IanVS/vite-plugin-turbosnap is no longer necessary, and duplicative, and the plugin will automatically be removed if found.

+### `--webpack-stats-json` option renamed `--stats-json`

+Now that both Vite and Webpack support the `preview-stats.json` file, the flag has been renamed.
+The old flag will continue to work.

 ### Implicit actions can not be used during rendering (for example in the play function)